abuAbdullahkfp/demoup/README.md

   - Columns: created_at, asset_id, public_url.

 This additional view allows efficient retrieval of images based on the creation date, optimizing read operations for scenarios where chronological access is common.

+I have just used Mongodb , just for showcasing and quicker implement.

+Additional Recommendations and Feedback
+Database Design:
+Separate Databases for Microservices:

+Consider using a separate and dedicated database for each microservice to ensure loose coupling and independence.
+SQL Database for Categories:

+For the CategoryService, consider using a relational database like PostgreSQL or MySQL, especially if there are complex relationships or querying requirements.
+Indexing:

+Implement proper indexing on relevant fields, especially in the SQL database, to optimize search and retrieval operations.
+Service Communication:
+Event-Driven Architecture:

+Leverage an event-driven architecture more explicitly.
+Events should be emitted by microservices to communicate changes and updates.
+This enhances decoupling and scalability.
+Event Sourcing:

+Explore event sourcing patterns for persisting the state of entities as a sequence of events.
+This can be beneficial for tracking changes and maintaining consistency.
+Docker Compose:
+Environment Variables:
+Consider using environment variables in the Docker Compose file for better configurability and security, especially for sensitive information like database credentials.
+DevOps:
+Scaling Considerations:

+Plan for scaling microservices individually based on their specific needs.
+Tools like Kubernetes can be explored for orchestration and scaling.
+Monitoring and Logging:

+Implement robust monitoring and logging solutions to track the health and performance of microservices.
+Tools like Prometheus and Grafana can be considered.
+Conclusion:
+The architecture presented is a strong foundation, but these additional considerations can further enhance scalability, maintainability, and overall robustness of the microservices system.
+Always adapt architectural decisions based on the specific needs and constraints of the project.